zhuangwang93/Gemini_SOSP23/README.md

 ## Machines

 All the experiments in the main body of GEMINI paper are conducted on 16 AWS p4d.24xlarge instances with 128 A100 GPUs.
-The number of parameters in the evaluated models are 100 billion.
+The number of parameters in the evaluated models is 100 billion.
 The network bandwidth connecting machines is 400Gbps.
 However, we don't expect that the AEC members can have access to such a large number of GPUs to fit these 100B models.
 Therefore, we aim at minimal working examples with all models of 5 billion parameters in this AE.
 AEC members can use 32 V100 GPUs in 4 AWS p3dn.24xlarge instances with auto scaling group (ASG) for the model training.